Aircraft livery

 An aircraft livery is a set of comprehensive insignia comprising color, graphic, and typographical identifiers which operators (airlines, governments, air forces and occasionally private and corporate owners) apply to their aircraft.

 As aircraft liveries evolved in the years after the Second World War, they became a leading subset of the emerging disciplines of corporate identity and branding and among the most prominent examples of fashion.
-They have provided an arena for the work of distinguished designers and eminent lay people like Raymond Loewy, Alexander Girard, and Jacqueline Kennedy Onassis.
+They have provided an arena for the work of distinguished designers and eminent lay people like Raymond Loewy, Alexander Girard, Jacqueline Kennedy Onassis and President Donald Trump.
 The term is an adaptation of the word livery: the uniform-style clothing worn by servants of wealthy families and government representatives until the early/mid-20th century.
 With the advent of stagecoaches, railway trains, and steamships, the term livery spread to their decoration.
 Since the 1950s, elements of airline liveries permeated ground vehicles, advertising, proprietary airport furniture, airline promotional materials and aircrew uniforms in an increasingly integrated manner, spreading to airline websites in the 1990s.

 Since the 1950s and 1960s, aircraft liveries have usually been uniform livery across an entire fleet.
 One-off custom-designs might be applied from time to time to individual fleet members to highlight set occasions.